egoettelmann/ngpy-accounts-manager/README.md

 ### Features

-- Automatically create label if it does not exist
+- Automatically create label if it does not exist on transaction table
-- Add todo list on dashboard or alert bubbles on menu for inconsistent data
+- Improve alerts on dashboard:
+  - labels without category
+  - labels without transactions
+  - last account update that is too old
 - Add comment field to transactions
-- Improve transaction form
 - Add sort and filters on transactions table
-- Create global search
 - Add document section for RIB
 - Some machine learning on existing labels for auto-importing transactions